vpavlenko/study-music/research/README.md

 What are the patterns of expression for certain pieces/composers/styles in terms of volumes/onsets?
 How can we simplify and visualize it?

-## Pan-Western

- - harmonic evolution across everynoise (v vs V, minor vs major, harmonic rhythm, progressions)
-     - can we easily explain how certain genres are different from the others? is this due to instrumentation / production (plugins) or harmony? can we extend the everynoise map to include this information?
-     - in which genres do certain countries actually have their national fingerprint / style?

 ## Rock harmony

 On the one hand, rock harmony is theorized in [several](http://davidtemperley.com/the-musical-language-of-rock/) [modern](https://press.umich.edu/Books/H/Hearing-Harmony2) [books](https://www.amazon.com/Japanese-Music-Harmony-Fundamental-Fluctuation-ebook/dp/B08513234C) by manual annotation and categorization of chord progressions.